 Stockholders may also provide their voting instructions by telephone or through the internet.
 These options require stockholders to input the control number which is located on each proxy card and Notice of Internet Availability of Proxy Materials.
 After inputting this number, stockholders will be prompted to provide their voting instructions.
-Stockholders will have an opportunity to review their voting instructions and make any necessary changes before submitting their voting instructions and terminating their telephone call or internet link.
-Stockholders who vote via the internet, in addition to confirming their voting instructions upon request.
+Stockholders will have an opportunity to review their voting instructions and make any necessary changes before submitting their voting instructions and terminating the telephone call or internet link.
+Stockholders who vote via the internet, in addition to confirming their voting instructions prior to submission, will also receive an e-mail confirming their instructions upon request.